MikeBild/sveltekit-adapter-aws/README.md

-  FQDN?: string; // Full qualified domain name of CloudFront deployment (e.g. demo.example.com) MEMORY_SIZE?: number; // Memory size of SSR lambda in MB (default 128 MB) LOG_RETENTION_DAYS?: number; // Log retention in days of SSR lambda (default 7 days) }
+  FQDN?: string; // Full qualified domain name of CloudFront deployment (e.g. demo.example.com) MEMORY_SIZE?: number; // Memory size of SSR lambda in MB (default 128 MB) LOG_RETENTION_DAYS?: number; // Log retention in days of SSR lambda (default 7 days) zoneName?: string; // The name of the hosted zone in Route 53 (defaults to the TLD from the FQDN) }
 ```